dlguswo333/dlguswo333.github.io/markdown/2025/03-19-en-react-dont-believe-what-you-see.md

 but not yet! we got more jobs to do in this render path.
 We need to execute `useEffect` from `App`.

-The effect tries to get the text content, but there is no text content, `Inner` is not ready yet!
+The effect tries to get the text content, but there is no text content;
+`Inner` is not ready yet!
 Thus the empty text will be logged into the console.

 After all the effects and other chores, React will rerender `Inner` component as queued.
 This time `Inner` is ready, rendering a `div` with the text *'I am ready!'*!<br>
-But `App` hasn't rerendered this time.
+But `App` doesn't rerender this time.
 No state change, no context change, no effect run.
 So, the parent component `App` fails to get the latest text content.

 This is the console output after we render `App`.